DevelopmentArc/react-indepth/patterns/item_renderer_intro.md

 ReactDOM.render(<App />, document.getElementById('mount-point'));
 ```

-Since we have a default, the first version of the List just needs the profile data.
+Since we have a default item renderer (the Profile Component), the first version of the List just needs the profile data.
 The second version, we change out the renderer type by passing in our Component and pass in the item data.

+When our List renders the data it now creates a React Element from the the `itemRenderer` value and passes in the current data element.
+At DevelopmentArc, we have found using a React Class is a much cleaner approach to developing replaceable UI elements.

+## Higher Order Components
+ The last Component composition pattern we will examine in this section is called Higher Order Compoments (HOC).
+As [Dan Ambrov discusses](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.b74nxbqew), Higher Order Components where first proposed by [Sebastian Markbåge](https://gist.github.com/sebmarkbage/ef0bf1f338a7182b6775).
+The core idea of HOC is to define a function that you pass a one or more Components to.
+This function generates and returns a new Component which is a wrapper around the passed Component(s).

+ The need for HOC came about with React's movement to ES6 classes and the lack of mixin support with the new Class syntax.
+To handle this choice, a new pattern needed to be defined to support tying into the Component Life Cycle and handling adding reusable code in a elegant way.

 ---